akostibas/projector-off-o-matic/README.md

 The problem is that I would like to control the entire setup solely with the Firestick remote control.
 It mostly works, except that the projector does not turn off when I hit the Power button.
 The Firestick tries to send HDMI CEC commands to accomplish this, and it worked on a past projector, but this one is stubborn.

+Because of this, I have to keep the Nebula projector remote control around for the sole purpose of turning it off when we're done watching something.
+Unacceptable!
+I should be able to solve this with technology...

 ## Figuring out how to power off the projector

 ### The setup